icoloma/queue4gae/README.md

 }
 ```

-Now you only need to register the URL that will receive your serialized tasks at `/task` (or whatever URL you decide to use).
-This can be done using any web framework or even HttpServleRequest.
+Now you only need to register the URL that will receive serialized tasks at `/task` (or whatever URL you decide to use).
+This can be done using any web framework or even HttpServlet.
 Here is an example using JAX-RS:

 ```Java
 public class Resource {